Self storage trends to watch in 2021

 Another major shift in all businesses that took place last year was an increased focus on online channels and automated processes.
 FEDESSA’s 2020 survey showed that web inquiries generated two-thirds of all self storage inquiries and would-be renters are increasingly looking for options digitally.
 Further, virtual tours, online bookings, automated payments, self-service kiosks, and automated access should remain heavy parts of your business operation.
 As such, the competitive advantage of physical locations will decrease and these online channels will allow emerging entrepreneurs to take the market in different directions.

 Unfortunately, unemployment rates in 2020 rocketed high and an inevitable consequence is an increase in downsizing.
 Being one of the 4Ds that drive self storage demand, however, it is good news for the self storage market.
 Businesses have also experienced more need for self storage, either downsizing to a smaller space or moving to a more remote model for work.
 With ‘business as normal’ not expected until later in 2021, business downsizing will also provide a steady stream of demand for self storage businesses.

 Decline in private car ownership

-A more unfortunate trend for the self-storage industry is the continued decline of personal car ownership.
+A more unfortunate trend for the self storage industry is the continued decline of personal car ownership.
 Rideshare apps like Uber and Lyft have eliminated the need for private car ownership, especially in areas surrounding urban cities and as these apps expand their reach, ownership will continue to decrease.
-Without private cars, previous spaces built for storing them will be freed up and possibly reduce the need for extended self-storage space.
-Whatever the case, this will be a challenge that self-storage business owners will need to consider for the foreseeable future.
-On the flip side, this could become an opportunity for those operators providing free move-in services and van rentals to their customers.
+Without private cars, previous spaces built for storing them will be freed up and possibly reduce the need for extended self storage space.
+Whatever the case, this will be a challenge that self storage business owners will need to consider for the foreseeable future.
+On the flip side, this could become an opportunity for those operators to provide free move-in services and van rentals to their customers.